cweiske/ouya-store-api/api/devs.ouya.tv/api-v1-games-xxx-purchases.rst

 ``blob``
   Base64 encoded encrypted data

-The decrypted ``blob`` contains again a JSON object with the following properties:
+The decrypted ``blob`` contains again a JSON object with three properties:

 - ``iv``
 - ``key``
 - ``blob``

-This blob is again a base64-encoded JSON objecct and contains the actual data:
+This blob is again base64-encoded JSON and contains the actual data:
-An array of receipts/purchases.
+A JSON with a single property "purchases" whose value is an array of receipts/purchases.

+Each receipt has the following properties:

 ``purchaseDate``
   Required.
 Milliseconds.